 III.
-FACILITIES FUNDING
+FACILITES FUNDING

-Typical funding for these projects may come from, but are not limited to, available Capital Funds (610), Outlay or Capital Overrides, School Bonds, Adjacent Ways (Fund 620), Desegregation Funds, Gifts and Donations, Grants, or SFB (School Facilities Board) Building Renewal Grants.
-Application of funds from the latter three sources are directed by the donor, with no allowance for change or flexibility to choose the recipient building or department.
+Typical funding for these projects can come from, but are not limited to, available Capital Funds (610), Outlay or Capital Overrides, School Bonds, Adjacent Ways (Fund 620), and Desegregation Funds.
+To a lesser degree projects are either partially funded or could be funded from Gifts and Donations, Grants, or SFB (School Facilities Board) Building Renewal Grants.
+These later three are directed funds from the donor, with no allowance for change or flexibility to choose the recipient building or department.
 To a lesser degree, both Bonds and Desegregation have limited direction, but require steps for compliance.